bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Don't use experimental features in production or commit to keeping up-to-date.
 Provide fallbacks / use @supports.

-# Curso   Module 5: Designing your Web site for your audience   5.1 Introduction   The W3C CSS WG
+# Curso   Module 5: Designing your Web site for your audience   5.1 Introduction

 # The W3C CSS WG
- Bookmark this page

  The W3C CSS Working Group

 The CSS Working Group (Cascading Style Sheets Working Group) is a working group created by the W3C in 1997 to tackle issues that had not been addressed with CSS level 1.
 The number of members reaches 125 in April 2017!